 - Top off the tank 60 minutes before open stretch!

 Travel can often lead to dehydration (hello flying!) and constipation due to lack of consistent meals (less stool “bulk” which helps with regularity).
 A lot of gymnasts can get “nervous stomach” which is exacerbated when they are unable to go to the bathroom as usual.
-I know, I know, TMI but I’m a pediatric dietitian with expertise in all things GI and like to talk about poop.
+I know, I know, TMI but I’m a pediatric dietitian with expertise in all things GI and don’t mind talking about poop.
 Sure, these are “taboo” topics that leave most young gymnasts feeling embarrassed, but there is no reason for tummy troubles to ruin your meet–so let’s talk.

-- Hydration: So, do you best to help you athlete stay hydrated.
+- Hydration: Do your best to help your athlete stay hydrated.
 Take a refillable bottle on the flight so you can go through TSA security without throwing away the beverage.
 Take small sips throughout the day versus guzzling a ton when you get to your destination.
 Urine should be “lemonade or lighter” but does not have to be clear.
-This is such a thing as over hydration, so every void does not need to be “clear” nor should it.
+This is such a thing as overhydration, so every void does not need to be “clear” nor should it

-I hope this help ease the burden of travel and helps you and your gymnast prepare for great success this meet season!
+I hope this helps ease the burden of travel nutrition worries and helps you and your gymnast prepare for great success this meet season!

 If you have questions or want to learn more, let’s chat!
-Schedule a free 15 min consult with me to help answer questions and work together if you need further help.
+Apply here and we’ll reach out to schedule a free 20 min consult to help answer questions and work together if you need further help.